open-xml-templating/docxtemplater/docs/source/cli.rst

     {
         "config.docxFile":"input.docx", //The input file path
         "config.outputFile":"output.docx", //The output file path
-        "config.qrcode":true, //whether the images should be scanned to replace them by qrcodes (slows down the cli a lot) "config.debug":true //whether to show debug output or not }
+        "config.debug":true //whether to show debug output or not }